NIFTy-PPL/NIFTy/paper/paper.md

 dims = (128, 128)
 cfm = jft.CorrelatedFieldMaker("cf")
 cfm.set_amplitude_total_offset(offset_mean=2, offset_std=(1e-1, 3e-2))
-# Axis over which the kernel is defined
+# Parameters for the kernel and the regular 2D Cartesian grid for which it is
+# defined
 cfm.add_fluctuations(
   dims,
   distances=tuple(1.0 / d for d in dims),